XpChen79/smartliu/README.md

 `$mamba install -c conda-forge R=4.0 perl biopython`

-The installation of parts of tools may meet some problem, for these, they could be installed by `pip` package manager.
+The installation of parts of tools may meet some problems, for these, they could be installed by `pip` package manager.

 3. Some R packages and perl module `JSON` are required